 The horse put its head over the fence and bit Isabelle’s ear.
 She screamed, and her hands went to the wound.
 Blood ran between Isabelle’s fingers like the horse’s teeth had sliced an artery.
 I froze.
 Isabelle wailed like a siren.
 Roberto ran up and cradled Isabelle in his arms.
 Her blouse was stained with polka dots of blood.
 Roberto half-carried Isabelle toward the farmhouse.

-When Gasparino saw Isabelle, he grasped his head with his hands.
+When Alberto saw Isabelle, he grasped his head.
 “Oh my God.”
 He turned to me.
 “What the hell happened?”

 I couldn’t speak.